Chief Executive Officer

 Helen Carter – Chief Executive Officer

 Helen is a founding member of Loughborough Wellbeing Centre and has overseen the development of the Wellbeing Café Project over the past few years.
-She has also set up and runs (with a great team of staff and volunteers) our fund-raising shop, The Emporium Gift Shop and Team Rooms which opened in March 2017.
+She has also set up and runs (with a great team of staff and volunteers) our fund-raising shop, The Emporium Gift Shop and Tea Rooms which opened in March 2017.

 Helen’s background is varied with an Army career in the Royal Military Police before completing 20 years in the Civil Service in various Government Departments, including the Home Office in London.